Best MacBook Black Friday 2020 deals at Best Buy, Costco, more - 9to5Mac

 More deals roundups:

-As always, we’ll have all of this year’s best Black Friday deals, news and ad leaks over at 9to5Toys.
+As always, we’ll have all of this year’s best Cyber Friday deals, news and ad leaks over at 9to5Toys.
 If you’re not yet following us on Twitter, be sure to lock that in.

 We also have the 9to5Toys iOS app that’s now available for FREE.
 Customizable alerts, Apple Watch compatibility, and more ensure that you’ll be up to date on all of the best deals throughout the holiday shopping season.